italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

 Remote Flow
 ===========

-In this scenario the Relying Party MUST provide the URL where the signed presentation Request Object is available for download.
+In this flow the Relying Party MUST provide the URL where the signed presentation Request Object is available for download.

 Depending on whether the User is using a mobile device or a workstation, the Relying Party MUST support the following remote flows: